andreaclemente96/AndreaClementeUrena/index.md

   <div class="item" style="display:flex; flex-direction:column;">
     <img src="curva.png" alt="Reflectance curve" style="width:100%; max-width:550px; border-radius:8px;">
     <p style="margin-top:8px;">
       Example of a <strong>reflectance curve</strong> extracted from a representative plant pixel.
 Reflectance increases in the <strong>NIR</strong> due to the internal structure of the mesophyll, while characteristic variations appear in the <strong>SWIR</strong> region associated with water content.
-These spectral signatures are essential for computing vegetation indices and identifying early stress indicators.
+These reflectances are essential for computing vegetation indices and identifying early stress indicators.
     </p>
   </div>